wecodemore/wpstarter/docs/10-WP-Starter-Command.md

 ### An example

-Imagine to desire a custom step that run `npm install` for each package of type "wordpress-plugin" or "wordpress-theme" of a given specific vendor.
+Imagine to desire a custom step that run `yarn` for each package of type "wordpress-plugin" or "wordpress-theme" of a given specific vendor.

 This script could be written without making a WP Starter step, but using WP Starter is more convenient because: